 March 16, 2018

-World-renowned HIV activist Justice Edwin Cameron to speak at UCalgary March 20
+World-renowned HIV activist Justice Edwin Cameron speaks at UCalgary in 2018

 “I am not a medical expert.
 I am not a scientist or a doctor.
 But if we are to give people with HIV and AIDS greater involvement in this epidemic, then we must all have a voice.” – Justice Edwin Cameron.

-Internationally renowned human rights advocate and HIV activist Justice Edwin Cameron will address the Canadian legal saga of Clato Mabior through the lens of AIDS and HIV stigmatization when he visits Calgary on March 20.
+Internationally renowned human rights advocate and HIV activist Justice Edwin Cameron addressed the Canadian legal saga of Clato Mabior through the lens of AIDS and HIV stigmatization when he visited Calgary on March 20, 2018.

-Cameron, an openly gay jurist of South Africa’s Constitutional Court and that nation’s first senior official to announce he is living with HIV, will offer Calgarians a unique opportunity when he delivers an address at the University of Calgary’s Foothills Campus.
-The event is free and open to all.
+Cameron, an openly gay jurist of South Africa’s Constitutional Court and that nation’s first senior official to announce he is living with HIV, offered Calgarians a unique opportunity when he delivered an address at the University of Calgary’s Foothills Campus.

 “It is rare, if not unheard of, for a judge from a top court of one nation to enter another nation to criticize a unanimous decision of the host country’s highest court,” says Juliet Guichon, an assistant professor in Community Health Sciences and a member of the O’Brien Institute for Public Health at the Cumming School of Medicine.